Hermann Giskes: World War II

-Gikes is best known as the leader behind the Englandspiel operation.
+Giskes is best known as the leader behind the Englandspiel operation.
 His activities were responsible for supplying a great deal of disinformation to British intelligence services for much of World War II, and for the arrest of more than 50 Special Operations Executive (SOE) agents, nearly all of whom were executed.
 Giskes first succeeded in forcing captured SOE agent Huub Lauwers under duress to send encrypted messages back to the British SOE headquarters at Giskes' direction.
 Lauwers attempted to warn SOE that he had been captured by omitting security checks from his messages, but the SOE failed to recognize his warning.
 As a result, dozens of SOE agents parachuted into the Netherlands and were captured by the Germans on their arrival, along with tons of equipment.

 Giskes continued to use captured SOE radios to mislead the SOE, who failed to recognize, despite many clues, that its operations in the Netherlands were controlled by the Germans.
 When the Royal Air Force refused in May 1943 to continue clandestine flights delivering agents and arms to the Netherlands because of heavy losses of airplanes and crews, no more agents could be sent to the Netherlands by the SOE.
 In fall 1943, two Dutch SOE agents escaped German imprisonment and informed SOE in London that its operations in the Netherlands had been a sham.

 When it became apparent to the British that SOE's operations in the Netherlands were under the control of the Germans, Giskes on 1 April 1944 sent the following taunting message in clear (unencrypted text) to London:

 To [the SOE section chiefs] Messrs Blunt, Bingham and Succs Ltd., London.

 In the last time you are trying to make business in Netherlands without our assistance stop we think this rather unfair in view of our long and successful co-operation as your sole agents stop but never mind whenever you will come to pay a visit to the Continent you may be assured that you will be received with the same care and result as all those who you sent us before stop so long.

 In 1945, near the end of World War II, Giskes was captured by Allied forces and interrogated by both the British and the Americans.
 He was released in September 1946, and became an employee of the Gehlen Organization, an intelligence company that worked with the American occupation authorities in a defeated Germany.

 In 1953, he published a memoir, London Calling North Pole, recounting his experiences in World War II.